rsrobbins/intricate-art-neural-transfer/README.md

 - conda install tensorflow=1.9.0
 - conda install h5py

 You need to install an obsolete version of SciPy and TensorFlow.
-I am currently trying to update to code to run on a Jetson Nano.
+I am currently trying to update the code to run on a Jetson Nano.

 ### Try it now